 5 Key Steps for Making Your Global Online Wedding a Reality

-If you want to marry someone who lives, studies, or works abroad, you can absolutely make it happen as long as you follow all the critical procedures that legalize and legitimize your marriage.
+If you want to marry someone who lives, studies, or works abroad, you can make it happen.
+But, you need to follow critical procedures that legalize and legitimize your marriage.

 1. Hire an Online Marriage Officiant

-2. Obtain a Legal Marriage License
+2. Get a Legal Marriage License

 3. Choose a Video Streaming Platform